 Dan Grabois (MM ’89) received tenure at the University of Wisconsin–Madison, where he is in his sixth year teaching horn.
 Before coming to Madison, Dan was Chair of the Contemporary Performance Program at Manhattan School of Music.

 Dr. Alan Mason (BM ’80, MM ’82), retired Associate Professor of Music at Barry University in Miami Shores, Florida, is the conductor of HaZamir Miami, a chapter of HaZamir: The International Jewish High School Choir.
-Alan accompanied HaZamir on their recent concerts at the Metropolitan Opera House (March 26, 2017) and Jazz at Lincoln Center (May 21, 2017).
+Alan accompanied HaZamir on their recent concerts at the Metropolitan Opera House on March 26, 2017 and Jazz at Lincoln Center on May 21, 2017.
 He is President of the Guild of Temple Musicians and has made a flourishing career as a noted pianist, accompanist, and program director for sacred Jewish music concerts throughout the United States and abroad.

 Donovan Mixon (MM ’85) released his first YA novel, Ahgottahandleonit, in March 2017 by Cinco Puntos Press.
 His bookings included a Black History Month presentation in February 2017 and a talk about the blending of music and literature in April 2017 at Evanston Library.
 On March 23, Donovan presented for writer’s week at Niles North High School.
 HER Story Theatre in Chicago produced a live music and dramatic reading for the project in March and upcoming is the Chicago Printer’s Row Festival this June.
 You can read a review of the novel here, and find more information about Donovan Mixon’s work here.